thijsvanderwoude/bastille-template-wordpress/README.md

 ## Changes
 These are some of the changes I've made.

+### WordPress
 - WordPress now accesses the database through a Unix socket instead of a TCP socket.
 - WordPress database credentials are now in line with the standard wp-config.php.

+### Packages
+- Added git.
-- Removed wordpress package, instead it installs wp-cli, and through wp-cli it automatically downloads WordPress and handles the database creation.
+- Removed wordpress package.
+Instead it installs wp-cli, and through wp-cli it downloads WordPress and creates the database.
-- Add bash and .bash_profile for easier maintenance with wp-autocompletion.bash.
+- Added bash.
+The install script also installs wp-autocompletion.bash.

 ## Bootstrap
 ```shell